intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 Over time, considerable changes have occurred in both the scale of the Internet and the level of skill and experience available to protocol and software designers.
-Part of that experience is with protocols that were designed, informed by Postel's maxim, in the early phases of the Internet.
+Much of that experience is with protocols that were designed, informed by Postel's maxim, in the early phases of the Internet.

 That experience shows that there are negative long-term consequences to interoperability if an implementation applies Postel's advice.
-Correcting the problems caused by divergent behavior in implementations can be difficult or impossible.
+Correcting the problems caused by divergent behavior in implementations can be difficult.

 It might be suggested that the posture Postel advocates was indeed necessary during the formative years of the Internet, and even key to its success.
 This